Description

 This cell line may be licensed nonexclusively for research or commercial purposes.

-For licensing requests for a commercial purpose: Contact MSK’s Tangible Materials team at [email protected].
+• Commercial License: Contact MSK’s Tangible Materials team at [email protected].

-For non-licensing requests from academic-research institutions: Contact Frances Weis-Garcia, PhD, Associate Laboratory Member/Head, Antibody & Bioresource Core Facility, MSK, 646-888-2354, [email protected].
+• For non-licensing requests from academic-research institutions: Contact Frances Weis-Garcia, PhD, Associate Laboratory Member/Head, Antibody & Bioresource Core Facility, MSK, 646-888-2354, [email protected]